Ranbut/Binary2Decimal/README.md

 # Binary2Decimal
 Read this in [Português](https://github.com/Ranbut/Binary2Decimal/blob/main/README.br.md)

-A simple converter that picks binary values and convert to decimal, that uses html, css, javascript.
+A simple converter that picks binary values and convert to decimal, that uses html, css and javascript.

 [Nothing to see here, unless you want to see working here](https://ranbut.github.io/Binary2Decimal/).